Michigan Intercollegiate Athletic Association: History

-The MIAA conference was established on March 24, 1888, and is the oldest conference in America.
+The MIAA conference was established on March 24, 1888, and is the oldest collegiate athletic conference in the United States.
+The conference includes 23 different sports, 12 being men's and 11 being women's.
 The number of sports with competition is 23 (12 men and 11 women sports).
 These sports include cross country, football, golf, basketball, tennis, swimming, baseball, volleyball, softball, indoor track and field, outdoor track and field, lacrosse, soccer, and men's wrestling.
 Some past sports that are no longer in competition include bicycle racing, Indian club juggling, archery, and field hockey.